KenDickey/Small/RuntimeModel.md

 - Temp0 ..
 Temp6 in T0..T6 w spill to Stack
 - ReturnAddress in RA (x1)
 - Nil/UndefinedObject is ZERO (x0) [see below]
-- StackLimit in S10
+- KnownObjects base in S??
-- KnownObjects base in S11
+- Behavior/Class table base page in S??
+- MethodContext Header in S??
+- StackLimit in S??

 ### Stack Layout
 ```